annabel-goldman/fairytales4kids/CODEBUILD_SETUP.md

 2. **IAM Roles:** Follow the principle of least privilege
 3. **Webhook Security:** CodeBuild handles webhook authentication automatically
 4. **Secrets Management:** Use AWS Secrets Manager for sensitive data in production
+5. **Filter Configuration:** Use specific filters to restrict which events trigger builds

 ## Cost Optimization